Electromagnetic Source Imaging via a Data-Synthesis-Based Convolutional Encoder-Decoder Network: Experiments

 \subsubsection{Performance Metrics}

-In simulation experiments, the performance of all the ESI methods was assessed with the four metrics: \begin{itemize} \item The area under the receiver operating characteristic curve (AUC): evaluates the sensitivity and specificity of the source detection.
+In the simulation experiments, the performance of all the ESI methods was assessed with the following four metrics: \begin{itemize} \item Area under the receiver operating characteristic curve (AUC), which evaluates the sensitivity and specificity of the source detection.

-\item The relative mean square error (RMSE): evaluates the accuracy of the reconstructed time courses.
+\item Relative mean square error (RMSE), which evaluates the accuracy of the reconstructed time courses.

-\item The distance of localization error (DLE): measures the localization error through the average distance from the activity peak of the estimated sources to those of the true ones.
+\item Distance of localization error (DLE), which measures the localization error through the average distance from the activity peak of the estimated sources to those of the true ones.

-\item The spatial dispersion (SD): measures the extent to which the estimated sources are spatially blurred. \end{itemize}

-The utilization of multiple metrics allows us to more comprehensively evaluate the performance of each method.
-In general, we hope that the performance of the advanced method has a relatively high AUC value and relatively small RMSE, SD, and DLE values.

-Furthermore, we utilized the R-square ($R^2$) \cite{alexander2015beware} score function for the source signals as an indicator of the training performance of the network.
-A larger $R^2$ value, with an optimal value of 1, illustrates a better fitting ability of a nonlinear network.The source maps are thresholded using Otsu's method \cite{otsu1979threshold}.
-The details of each metrics and Otsu's method are presented in supplementary materials.
+\item Spatial dispersion (SD), which measures the extent to which the estimated sources are spatially blurred. \end{itemize} These metrics allow us to comprehensively evaluate each ESI method in terms of its ability to localize and estimate the spatial extent of the sources.
+In general, a desirable method is expected to achieve a relatively high AUC value and small RMSE, SD, and DLE values.
+Furthermore, as an indicator of the generalization performance of the trained network, we calculated the R-square ($R^2$) \cite{alexander2015beware} values between the estimated and true source signals in the validation set unused in the training stage.
+Source maps were thresholded using the Otsu's method \cite{otsu1979threshold}.
+Details of each metric and the Otsu's method are provided in Supplementary Materials.